Air-Rail Link: Maglev

 A model of the Birmingham Maglev, together with one of the Maglev carriages (number 3), can be found in Locomotion in Shildon.
 A second carriage (number 1) resides at Railworld.
 The third carriage (number 2) was put up for sale in an auction on eBay in late 2010 after lying unused at the airport since the system's closure.
 It was initially sold for £25,100, with the proceeds to go to two charities, but the bidder defaulted and it was resold to a private buyer near Kenilworth for just £100.

-After closure, the original guideway lay dormant and a temporary shuttle bus service was operated until development of a suitable replacement was found.
-The guideway was reused in 2003 when the replacement cable hauled Air-Rail people mover was opened.
+After the system's closure, the original guideway lay dormant while a shuttle bus service was operated in its place.
+However, the shuttle was only a temporary measure until development of a suitable replacement, studies for which commenced during the 1990s.
+During 2003, the guideway was reactivated, albeit in a modified form, for the replacement cable hauled Air-Rail people mover.